Neurochrom/subtype/README.md

 Subtype is a header only super simple library that allows you to very easily define new (sub)types.
-A subtype is similar to a typedef and behaves the same way as the underlying type, but there is no automatic conversion to other subtypes built on to top of the same base type or even to the base type itself.
+A subtype is similar to a typedef and behaves the same way as the underlying type, but there is no automatic conversion to other subtypes built on to top of the same base type or even to the base type itself (but the base type will automatically convert to the subtype though).

 Of course it all only matters in compile time - there should be no run-time penalty with any modern compiler.